swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/index.md

 ## Getting started

-If you have a server-side Swift application or a cross-platform (e.g. Linux, macOS) application, and you would like to manage its startup and shutdown lifecycle, you should use Swift Service Lifecycle.
+If you have a server-side Swift application or a cross-platform (such as Linux and macOS) application, and would like to manage its startup and shutdown lifecycle, use Swift Service Lifecycle.
 Below, you will find information to get started.

 ### Adding the dependency